 - Applicants must register at Lotterease before entering a lottery/ waitlist.

 - Each student must be entered into their 2018-19 grade lottery/ waitlist.

 - CURRENT FAST students do not need to be entered into the lottery.
 However, SIBLINGS who are not current students do need to be registered in the lottery.

-The application for the 2018-2019 school year will be available here on January 1st, 2018.
-The application will close on February 1st, 2018.
-A public lottery will be held at the school in February 2018.
+The application will close briefly on February 1st, 2018.
+A public lottery will be held at the school February 2, 2018.
 The results of the lottery will be posted, as well as wait list applications sent in after the lottery.

-The results are posted by Primary Parent Last Name + Last 4 digits of Primary Phone Number.
+The results will be posted by Student Initials + Last 4 digits of Primary Phone Number.

 FAST Lottery Procedures are outlined below:

 If the number of applicants exceeds the school’s enrollment cap, admissions preference are given according to the following enrollment priorities pursuant to O.C.G.A 20-2-2066(a)(a):

 - A sibling of a student already enrolled at FAST

 - A student whose parent or guardian is a member of the governing board of FAST or is a full-time teacher, professional or other employee at FAST